TRIDIP220/Web-Techies/README.md

   `python manage.py migrate`
 - Run the project:
   `python manage.py runserver`
-- Open a browser and go to `http://localhost:8000` to see the project running
+- Open a browser and go to `http://localhost:8000` to see the project running .

+Activate the virtualenv for your project.

 Install project dependencies:

     $ pip install -r requirements/local.txt